 There are several ways you can cook or bake a pumpkin before serving it to your child.
-Listed below are some ways you can boil and bake pumpkins.
+Listed below are some ways in which you can prepare pumpkin for meals.

 1. Baking Method

-After cleaning the pumpkin, brush the pumpkin halves with olive oil and place them skin side-down on the baking tray.
-Bake for about 45 minutes on 375 ℉ or until it becomes tender.
-Remove them from the oven and scoop the pulp out into a bowl.
-Adding some butter is also a good idea.
+After cleaning the pumpkin, chop it in halves, brush them with olive oil, and place them skin side down on a baking tray.
+Bake for about 45 minutes at 375 Fahrenheit, or until the pumpkin flesh is tender.
+Remove them from the oven, and scoop the pulp out into a bowl.
+Adding some butter is a good idea.

 2. Boiling Method

 Bring some water to boil.
-Put the cut pieces of pumpkin into the pan and cook them until they are tender.
-Drain the water and let the pumpkin cool for a few minutes.
-You can either use this immediately in your dish or put them in the freezer.
-Do not just refrigerate them as they can develop a brownish orange colour that is not healthy to consume.
+Put in the chopped pumpkin, and cook them until they are tender.
+Drain the water, and let the pumpkin cool for a few minutes.
+You can either use this immediately, or freeze it.
+Do not simply refrigerate the cooked pumpkin, as it can develop a brownish orange colour that is not healthy to consume.

-You can even feed the pumpkin raw in the form of a puree – either plain or along with some cereals or yoghurt.
+You can even feed the pumpkin raw in the form of a puree, either plain or along with some cereal or yoghurt.

 Video: How to Make Pumpkin Puree for Babies?

-Simple & Easy To Make Pumpkin Recipes For Babies
+Simple and Easy to Make Pumpkin Recipes for Babies

-Cook the pumpkin in water until it is tender.
-Remove the pumpkin pieces from the water and blend them to form a puree.
+Boil the pumpkin in water until it is tender.
+Drain the pumpkin pieces, and blend them to form a puree.
 You could even add water or breast milk to get the desired consistency of the puree.

 2. Apple and Pumpkin Puree

-For this, you need one sugar pumpkin and three apples peeled with the core removed.
-Cut them into cubes and boil them in water until they are tender.
-After cooling, mash the mixture to make a puree and add some cinnamon to add flavour.
+Chop one pumpkin and three peeled and de-seeded apples.
+Boil them in water until they are tender.
+After cooling, mash the mixture to make a puree, and add some cinnamon for added flavour.

 3. Pumpkin Soup

-Making pumpkin soup for the baby is a great way to integrate it into their diets.
+Making pumpkin soup for your baby is a great way to integrate it into his diet.
 To prepare:

-- Add 2 tbsp. of butter in a pan and let it melt
+- Heat and melt 2 tbsp of butter in a pan.

-- Add three cups of red pumpkin cut in cubes and sauté for a while
+- Add three cups of cubed red pumpkin, and sauté for a few minutes.

-- Garnish it with some spring onions and feed your child
+- Garnish the soup with some spring onions before serving.

 4. Pumpkin and Pear Puree